lavinei/pybats_nbdev/README.md

 # PyBATS
 > PyBATS is a package for Bayesian time series modeling and forecasting.
-It is designed to be flexible, offering many options to customize the model form, prior, and forecast period.
-The focus of the package is the class Dynamic Generalized Linear Model ('dglm').
+It is designed to enable both quick analyses and flexible options to customize the model form, prior, and forecast period.
+The core of the package is the class Dynamic Generalized Linear Model (`dglm`).
 The supported DGLMs are Poisson, Bernoulli, Normal (a DLM), and Binomial.
 These models are primarily based on <a href='http://www2.stat.duke.edu/~mw/West&HarrisonBook/'>Bayesian Forecasting and Dynamic Models</a>.

 ## Install